exoplatform/exoplatform.github.io/docs/guide/developer-guide/intermediate-integration/front-end-application.md

 </video>

 ## Insert application using configuration
-IF you want to insert the application automatically when you install the extension in eXo platform server, you can add the following files to your extension.
+If you want to insert the application automatically when you install the extension in eXo platform server, you can add the following files to your extension.
 Those files will add automatically a new page and will insert the application inside it.

    -  ```src/main/webapp/WEB-INF/conf/configuration.xml``` : main entry point for configurations available in this extension.
 This configuration file will loads other configuration files using the import tag.